Awethon/awethon.github.io/content/posts/scala-wrappers.md

 }
 {{< / highlight >}}

-One of the possible ways to create a wrapper is trait mixin technique.
+To write mixin wrapper for ItemDao we need to create the trait that extends ItemDao interface, and make abstract override to change methods behavior.
-We just need to make a trait that calls parent implementation of a method, and write our code.
+It's important not to forget to call parent implementation of a method.

 {{< highlight scala >}}
 trait LoggedItemDaoWrapper extends ItemDao with StrictLogging {